 - Stiff paper, File card or Index card

-- Curl this long strip to overlap its two end edges and tape them together to form second hoop of larger size.
+- Curl this long strip to overlap its two end-edges, then tape them together to form the second hoop of larger size.

-- That’s it!
+That’s it!
 Your glider is ready.

-When you want to launch your hoop glider, just hold it in the middle of straw and throw it in air like you do with a paper plane.
+When you want to launch your hoop glider, just hold it in the middle of straw and throw it in the air like you do with a paper plane.

-NOTE: Both hoops should be on the top when you hold the straw and smaller hoop facing should be in the direction of your throw at the time of launch.
+NOTE: Both hoops should be on the top when you hold the straw, and smaller hoop should be facing in the direction of your throw at the time of launch.

 Two hoops in this glider are used to keep the straw balanced in the air while flying.
 Small size hoop keeps the glider from turning, and big hoop creates air resistance which keeps the straw leveled.
 Since both hoops have different weight so you may be thinking why the glider does not turn over?
 Actually, due to gravity lighter and heavier objects fall at same speed.
 That’s why the glider maintains its upright position.